 - Specify the general settings of the artifact.
 In the Output directory text box, specify the location of the package .apk file to be created.

 - Complete the artifact definition by following these general steps:

-- In the Android tab, choose Debug.
+In the Android tab, specify the certificate to use:

 - To have IntelliJ IDEA obfuscate the application during packaging, select the Run ProGuard check box and specify the location of the proguard.txt configuration file.
 The file is generated during project creation and is stored in the project root.
 IntelliJ IDEA suggests this default location in the Config file path text box.
 Accept the suggestion or specify a custom configuration file by clicking the Browse button and selecting the required file in the dialog that opens.

 - Generating Signed and Unsigned Android Application Packages

 - Generating an APK in the Debug Mode